Marceillo/kayak-blog-pp4/README.md

 * The goal was to bring in a feel of water so you feel as if you are there in the water with other paddlers.
 * It is a moving image in a dark green and this has positives and negatives to the design.
 * If I decided to deploy it to the public I would make some small changes to the color scheme but mostly I am happy with it.
+* I used some bootstrap code for the html and implemented this in my templates.
+* I got insperation from the LMS project and used the base template modifying it to my needs then replicating this in to other smaller templates.

 #### Positives